 The Minnesota Brain Injury Alliance is an equal opportunity employer that is committed to hiring persons with disabilities and a culturally diverse staff.
 The Minnesota Brain Injury Alliance is hiring for the following positions:

 Salary: Based on Qualifications and Benefits

-- Responsible to promote case management services to counties and SNBC contract(s).
+- Responsible to provide case management services for county contracts

 - Service Provision